Rayner wields the knife that could finish Starmer – but will she take the crown?

 Angela Rayner wields the knife that could finish Keir Starmer – but will she take the crown?

-Her dramatic intervention in the Commons underlined the PM’s weakness and positioned herself as his successor, writes political editor David Maddox
+Her dramatic intervention in the Commons underlined the PM’s weakness and positioned her as his successor, writes political editor David Maddox

 There were sharp intakes of breath when Angela Rayner got to her feet in the Commons and made it clear she would vote with the Tories against Sir Keir Starmer.